atishaydeveloper/Data_science_projects/README.md

-# Encryptix
+# ML Models Pipelines

-Welcome to the **Encryptix** internship repository.
-This repository contains three data science projects completed as part of the internship tasks.
+This repository contains three data science projects completed as part of the tasks.
 Each project focuses on building and evaluating machine learning models for different real-world datasets.
 Below is a brief overview of each task.

 ## Table of Contents